Vortx-AI/synthetic-satellite/docs/api_reference/index.rst

 API Reference
 =============

-This section provides detailed API documentation for TileFormer's modules and classes.
+This section provides detailed API documentation for vortx's modules and classes.

 .. toctree::
    :maxdepth: 2